Tuesday, January 27, 2015

 Nixon was never actually impeached ...

-There have been only two impeachments in the entire history of America - but contrary to popular perception, Richard Nixon actually wasn't one of them.
+Only three presidents in the entire history of America have ever been impeached - but contrary to popular perception, Richard Nixon actually wasn't one of them.
 He was credibly threatened with impeachment, which was what caused him to become the only American president ever to resign from office.
-But he was never actually impeached; as the only two presidents to do that were Lincoln's successor Andrew Johnson and the more recent president Bill Clinton.
+But he was never actually impeached; as the only three presidents to do that were Lincoln's successor Andrew Johnson and the more recent presidents Bill Clinton and Donald Trump.
 To "impeach" means to bring charges against someone; which in the United States can only be done by the House of Representatives.
 But the trying of the impeachments - and the power to remove presidents from office upon conviction - belongs exclusively to the Senate.

 Andrew Johnson